iamaya2/MatHH/README.md

 - `Utils`: a set of diverse utility functions to better organize the code; available at: [Github](https://github.com/iamaya2/Utils)
 - *Problem domains:* different packages can be developed/used for providing domain-specific capabilities.
 So far, the following packages have been tested:
-   - `JSSP-Matlab-OOP`: an object-oriented class for handling Job-Shop scheduling problems; available at: [Github](https://github.com/iamaya2/JSSP-Matlab-OOP)
+   - `JSSP-Matlab-OOP`: an object-oriented class for handling Job-Shop scheduling problems; available at: [Github](https://github.com/iamaya2/JSSP-Matlab-OOP).
+Note that we include a stable version of this domain with the `MatHH`, for the sake of simplicity.
+So, there is no need to clone the repository, unless the user wishes to test experimental features.
 - *Instances:* Problem instances (cases) that will be solved with the hyper-heuristic.
 Consider using one of the following:
 	- `BaseInstances`: a set of instances for different problem domains; available at: [Github](https://github.com/iamaya2/BaseInstances)